fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/round-meter/README.en.md

 - Python script
     - analog_round_meter_reader.py

-> The script used in these instructions can also work with sample images.
+> The script used in these instructions can also work with sample image.
 So, it is possible to execute this even without a Round meter and/or Raspberry pi.
 The process to use the sample image is commented out, so please uncomment the corresponding part if necessary.

 - PC with a camera
     - These instructions use Raspberry pi 4B + Picamera v2 for verification.
-- MQTT Broker
+- An MQTT Broker

 ## Instructions